Wilkhu90/DataStructuresInJava/README.md

 # DataStructuresInJava
-Implementation of all the major data structures in Java along with their usage.
+Implementation of all the major data structures & algorithms in Java along with their usage.